 The proposal was opened to bids in 1986, but no offers were made.
 Granada and Mobil both said publicly that they had considered it but decided it would not be safe to build a service area there, implying the work involved to make it safe would be too expensive.
 Heron had also been interested.

 After this announcement, the press uncovered a report dated 1984 (between Granada going quiet and the contract being opened to bids) describing the site as containing extremely dangerous levels of methane.

 The Department stuck with it, reduced the parking requirements and opened a new tender process.
-Esso won the contract in 1986, and announced that they would be working with Granada.
-The building didn't open for a further six years, on 16 June 1992.
+Esso won the contract in 1986 and announced that they would be working with Granada.
+Esso opened their forecourt in April 1990, with a 200-seater restaurant promised to open in mid-May 1990.
+This didn't happen and an amenity building opened on 16 June 1992.
 Temporary catering facilities had been provided since 1991.

 The Independent, 1995

 As time has gone on, it has been suggested motorway service area design became less adventurous or unique.
 Thurrock bucked that trend.
 It aimed to take the industrial and urban nature of both its surroundings and the M25, and offer visitors a break in suburbia.
 When it opened it claimed to be "the world's most advanced" service station.